Array

 Valentine’s Day spending statistics

-Of people surveyed by the National Retail Federation in 2021, the majority of them said they planned to spend money on candy.
-Forty-four percent said they would spend money on Valentine’s Day cards.
-Thirty-six percent on flowers and 24% on an evening out.
+Most people surveyed by the National Retail Federation in 2024 said they planned to spend money on candy.
+40% said they would spend money on Valentine’s Day cards, 39% on flowers, 32% on an evening out and 22% on jewelry.
+Not only that, Valentine’s Day tends to be the most popular day to get engaged.

 What do people want for Valentine’s Day?
 About a third of Americans said their favorite Valentine’s Day gift was chocolate, candy or other desserts.